Wishart kernel density estimation for strongly mixing time series on the cone of positive definite matrices: Introduction

 This is the first article to address the theoretical foundations of density estimation for dependent positive definite matrix data under any metric.
 In the iid setting and under the Euclidean metric, the only works identifiable are \citet[Section~3.1]{MR4358612} and the preprint of \citet[Sections~4~and~5]{arXiv:2009.01983v3}, wherein both parties independently introduced a mean-centered version of the Wishart KDE that is numerically underperforming compared to the mode-centered version defined in Section~\ref{sec:definitions}; see \eqref{eq:Wishart.KDE} and \eqref{eq:Wishart.KDE.mode}.

-Given the sparsity of the literature on this subject, here is a brief overview of related works pertaining to density estimation under non-Euclidean metrics in the iid case. \citet{inria-00632882v1,MR2838725} were the first to tackle the deconvolution problem on $\mathcal{S}_{++}^d$ (where observations are corrupted by Wishart errors) using the Helgason--Fourier transform and a sinc kernel, and \citet{MR3012414} later established minimax rates of convergence for the estimator.
-In the classical density estimation setting (i.e., without errors), \citet{MR4172886,MR4886483} extended the same Fourier-analytic framework to more general Riemannian symmetric spaces of non-compact type (including $\mathcal{S}_{++}^d$ under the affine-invariant metric), following the deconvolution solution on the Poincaré upper half-plane given by \citet{MR2676895} and earlier work in the compact case by \citet{MR1056339} and \citet{MR2179289}.
-Classical density estimation was also considered by \citet{MR3606419}, who constructed a Gaussian-type kernel in which the Euclidean metric in the exponent is replaced with either a $2$-Wasserstein or Fisher metric.
-This approach was later generalized to symmetric spaces by \citet{MR4522875} with the introduction of exponential-wrapped distributions.
-All these works rely on group actions which do not align with the translation structure of the Euclidean metric on $\mathcal{S}^d$; hence they are not directly comparable to Euclidean-metric KDEs and are not pursued further here.
+Given the sparsity of the literature on this subject, here is a brief overview of related works pertaining to density estimation under non-Euclidean geometries for iid samples and closely related deconvolution settings. \citet{inria-00632882v1,MR2838725} gave an early general treatment of the deconvolution problem on $\mathcal{S}_{++}^d$, where observations are corrupted by intrinsic errors, with Wishart errors treated as an important special case.
+Their estimator is based on the Helgason--Fourier transform and its inversion, with a spectral cut-off that reduces, in the no-noise case, to a sinc-type kernel. \citet{MR3012414} later established minimax rates for a related Helgason--Fourier estimator in Wishart mixture density estimation.
+In the classical density estimation setting (i.e., without errors), \citet{MR4172886,MR4886483} extended this Fourier-analytic framework to Riemannian symmetric spaces of non-compact type, including $\mathcal{S}_{++}^d$ under the affine-invariant metric, building on the deconvolution solution on the Poincaré upper half-plane given by \citet{MR2676895} and on earlier compact-manifold work such as the Fourier expansion estimator of \citet{MR1056339} and the geodesic-kernel estimator of \citet{MR2179289}.
+Classical density estimation was also considered by \citet{MR3606419}, who developed kernel estimators on spaces of Gaussian distributions and symmetric positive definite matrices under Fisher and $2$-Wasserstein geometries.
+This tangent-space and volume-correction approach was later generalized to non-compact symmetric spaces by \citet{MR4522875} through log-Gaussian distributions obtained by pushing Euclidean distributions forward by the exponential map.
+These works are formulated with respect to intrinsic or non-Euclidean geometries, reference measures, and loss functions that differ from those associated with the ambient Euclidean metric on $\mathcal{S}^d$; hence they are not directly comparable to the Euclidean-metric KDEs considered here and are not pursued further.